dtekcth/data101/src/workshop.md

 of the screen mentioning that there are "merge conflicts".
 You will also notice that the text editor window looks a little weird, with some arrows and equal signs all over.

+> [Info]
+> If an error is displayed in the center of your screen asking you to try
+> running "Pull" to integrate your changes, you can cancel it and then retry
+> using either the sync changes button or the pull button.

 Let's press the button saying "Resolve in Merge Editor".
 You will see both of your changes at the top and then the result at the bottom.